Antios/antios-website/src/content/posts/ghostbot/ghostbot.md

 ![github](./img/github.png "github")

-The current Botdis.py file contains a rick roll gif
+The current <code>Botdis.py</code> file contains a rick roll gif

 ![rr](./img/rr.png "rr")

-Theres 6 commits we can look through
+Theres 6 commits I looked through

 ![commits](./img/commits.png "commits")

-The .patch file returns a name and an email that was not part of the challenge The second commit shows the entire backend code including a secret key
+The <code>.patch</code> file returns a name and an email that was not part of the challenge The second commit shows the entire backend code including a secret key

 ![secret1](./img/secret1.png "secret1")

-We try using the key to craft our JWT but it dosent work so he must have changed it Commit 4 also contains this comment.
-The ID just relates to 7amoksha’s discord profile
+I tried using the key to craft the JWT but it dosent work so he must have changed it Commit 4 also contains this comment.
+The ID just relates to **7amoksha**’s discord profile

 ![id](./img/id.png "id")